Bamix Classic Immersion Blender

 |---|---|---|

 A hand-built Swiss immersion blender in production since 1954, prized for its all-metal wet end and interchangeable stainless attachments (blade, beater, whisk).
-You immerse only the steel shaft and head; the PA6 nylon motor body is sealed against moisture and stays in your hand.
-Because the shaft and the blade guard are steel rather than the plastic used on most stick blenders, the food only ever meets stainless.
+You immerse only the steel shaft and head; the sealed motor body stays in your hand.
+Two blade styles ship in the set - a narrow multi-purpose blade plus beater and whisk - so it doubles as a hand mixer for small jobs.

 Pros